markwest1972/johnny_five_intro/exercises/01_installation_and_setup.md

 #### Step 1 : Install Node.js ####

 [Download the latest version of Node.js](https://nodejs.org) and install it on your machine.
+Alternatively use a packaginge tool such as homebrew or apt-get.

 If you are feeling adventurous you could instead download io.js, which is a fork of Node.js.
 At the time of writing I haven't tested io.js with Johnny-Five, so I cannot guarantee that this will work.

 To validate you Node.js install try the entering `node --version` at your command line.
-Make sure that the `node` command is added to you laptops path.

 #### Step 2 : Install the Arduino IDE ####